heintayzar-hm/awesomebooks/README.md

 # Awesome Books

 > Description of Awesome Books.
-This is the "Kpop Conferrence" Project with just Html and Css and Javascript. <br>
+This is the "Awesome Books" Project with just Html and Css and Javascript.
+Single Page Application(no reloading,no framework) <br>
 No frameworks

 ## Description